Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Introduction

-Traditionally, crafting these targeted messages were less common, requiring significant time and effort on the part of the cybercriminals to carry out research and then craft specifically targeted (rather than generic) messages \cite{rajivan_creative_2018}.
-However, with the advancement of AI, emergent large language models (LLMs) could potentially be used to carry out spear phishing campaigns with greater efficiency and human-like accuracy \cite{hazell_large_2023}.
-This recent shift in the attack landscape necessitates a deeper understanding of the current capabilities of malicious actors for utilizing AI to conduct cyber attacks.
+Traditionally, crafting these targeted messages was less common.
+It required significant time and effort by cybercriminals to research and develop messages specifically tailored to their victims .\cite{rajivan_creative_2018} However, with the advancement of Artificial Intelligence (AI), emergent large language models (LLMs) can be used to carry out spear phishing campaigns with greater efficiency and human-like accuracy .\cite{hazell_large_2023} LLMs like GPT-4 generate text that mimics human language, making them potentially powerful in crafting deceptive messages with greater speed and less resources.
+The ability of AI to create these messages that are almost indistinguishable from human-written messages has heightened the need to assess how cybersecurity defenses can account for these new capabilities.
+While human-generated phishing may rely on individual creativity and context, AI-generated messages can leverage scalability and efficiency.

-This study aims to investigate the potential of using state-of-the-art language AI in the context of spear phishing.
-There is a need to assess how current models fare in generating malicious messages for distribution to unknowing victims, and whether they currently perform on par or better than human counterparts.
-We also assess whether certain factors in a spear phishing message, such as personalization, tone, and word choice, contribute significantly to its effectiveness.
+This study investigates the use of state-of-the-art language AI in crafting spear phishing SMS messages.
+We assess how current models fare in generating these personalized, malicious messages for distribution to potential targets and whether they currently perform on par or better than human creators.
+We also determine how well spear phishing targets can identify AI-generated messages, since such knowledge may be used to help protect oneself.
+Finally, we report qualitative feedback from targets on which factors of SMS spear phishing messages, such as personalization, tone, and word choice, contribute significantly to their effectiveness or failure.
+We do so with an eye toward the role of personalization, since it has the potential to both increase and decrease effectiveness.

-The implications of this research are twofold.
-First, awareness about the malicious capabilities of current technologies can equip cybersecurity professionals with knowledge and understanding on how to safeguard against the risks posed by AI-generated spear phishing attacks.
+The implications of this research are two-fold.
+First, awareness of the malicious capabilities of current technologies can equip cybersecurity professionals with knowledge and understanding on how to protect against the risks posed by AI-generated spear phishing attacks.
 Second, through a deeper understanding of themes and elements associated with more deceptive spear phishing attacks, cybersecurity education can evolve in tandem with emerging threats.
+Furthermore, distinguishing AI-generated messages from human-generated ones could shape future policy and training aimed at individuals to more reliably identify AI-generated content.